Tinky1224/nodejsModuleLearning-TaiwanIDNumberCheck/README.md

 # nodejsModuleLearning-TaiwanIDNumberCheck
-this is a module for Taiwan Identity Number check.
+this is a function for Taiwan Identity Number check.